PKU-Alignment/ProAgent/README.md

 # with recent 10 dialogs in the query
 python main.py --layout cramped_room --p0 ProAgent --p1 Greedy --retrival_method recent_k --K 10
 ```

+> Notes: Our full experiments (5 baselines, 5 layouts) are based on `--gpt_model gpt-3.5-turbo-0301 --prompt_level l2-ap --retrival_method recent_k --K 0or1`.
+We did an ablation study on the impact of choosing different prompts based on `crampt room` layout.
+we also use the different LLMs on five layouts only cooperate with Greedy method.

 ## ToDoList
 - []  human interaction